luklongman/video-contact-sheet-gen/docs/PRD.md

 4. User Flow & Features

-This section outlines the user's journey from uploading a video to downloading the final contact sheet.
+This section outlines the user's journey from loading a video to downloading the final contact sheet.
-Phase 1: Video Upload & Analysis
+Phase 1: Video Load & Analysis

-    File Selection: The user is prompted to upload a video file via a "Choose File" button or a drag-and-drop zone.
+    File Selection: The user is prompted to load a video file via a "Choose File" button or a drag-and-drop zone.

     Initial Validation: The application accepts standard video formats supported by FFmpeg (MP4, WebM, MOV, etc.).